This post may contain affiliate links. Read my full disclosure policy.

 - optional additions- sprouts, avocado, daikon, grated beet, cilantro,

-Pour boiling water over rice noodles and let sit 5 minutes, drain, rinse and set aside.
+- Cook the Noodles: Pour boiling water over rice noodles and let sit 5-6 minutes, or until softened, drain, rinse and set aside.
+(I use a shallow baking dish for this)

-At the same time heat ⅓ cup water and vinegar in a small pot, add sugar, sugar, radishes and carrots and bring to a simmer, tossing to coat well.
-Place in a bowl and chill ( i’ll put this in the freezer for few minutes)
+- Make the Pickles (don’t skip!)
+At the same time heat ⅓ cup water and 1/3 cup vinegar on the stove in a small pot, add sugar, salt, radishes, and carrots and bring to a simmer, and toss to coat well.
+Turn heat off.
+Place them in a bowl and chill ( I’ll put this in the fridge or freezer for few minutes)- these can be made ahead.

 You could use leftover rotisserie chicken in this, or quickly sauté cubed chicken or shrimp, seasoned with salt and pepper until golden and cooked through, then toss with a little sriacha.

-Keywords: healthy bowl, bahn mi recipe, bahn mi bowl, vegan bahn mi, bahn mi noodle bowl
+Keywords: healthy bowl, bahn mi recipe, bahn mi bowl, vegan bahn mi, bahn mi noodle bowl, vegan buddha bowl